Correlation Between BCE and IHS Holding

 Very Weak

 Over the last 90 days BCE Inc has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest weak performance, the Stock's fundamental indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the firm shareholders.
+In spite of rather sound fundamental indicators, BCE is not utilizing all of its potentials.
+The recent stock price tumult, may contribute to shorter-term losses for the shareholders.

 IHS Holding